 History of bilateral relations

-Between 1930 and 1940, around 15 Swiss nationals lived in what at the time was the French Congo.
-Most of them worked as engineers, building the railway line between Brazzaville and Pointe-Noire.
+Between 1930 and 1940, around 15 Swiss citizens lived in what at the time was the French Congo.
+Most of them were working as engineers, building the railway line between Brazzaville and Pointe-Noire.

-Switzerland recognised the independence of the Republic of Congo in 1960.
-Two years later, the two countries signed bilateral agreements in the fields of trade, protection of investments and technical cooperation, followed in 1964 by an agreement on air traffic.
+Switzerland recognised the independence of the Republic of the Congo in 1960.
+Two years later, the two countries signed bilateral agreements on trade, investment protection and technical cooperation, followed in 1964 by an agreement on air traffic.
 Various agreements on debt relief and rescheduling were concluded in 1986, 1991 and 2005.